RustFields/rustfields.github.io/design/detailed-design.md

 This module works with `Context` and `Export` modules.

 ### Context
-Context models the context of a device, meaning that it has the ID of the device, all the exports available to it and various functions to get values of the neighbors.
+Context models the context of a local computation, meaning that it has the ID of the device, all the exports available to it and various functions to get neighbouring values.

 ### Export - Path - Slot
 Export is a data structure that contains the information needed for the coordination with the neighbors.